 For this website, we have already created content types.
 You simply need to import them to your stack.
-(You can also create your own content types.
-Learn how to do this).
+Refer to our Create a Content Type documentation to learn how to create your own content types.

-To import the content types, first save the zipped folder of the JSON files given below on your local machine.
+To import the content types, first, save the zipped folder of the JSON files given below on your local machine.
 Extract the files from the folder.
-Then, go to your stack in Contentstack.
-The next screen prompts you to either create a new content type or import one into your stack.
-Click the Import link, and select the JSON file saved on your machine.
+Then, go to your stack in Contentstack and access “Content Models” from the left panel.
+Click the “Import” button, and select the JSON file saved on your machine.

 Now that all the content types are ready, let's add some content for your e-commerce app.

 With this step, you have created sample data for your website.
 Now, it’s time to use and configure the presentation layer.

 To get your app up and running quickly, we have created a sample Android app for this project.
 You need to download it and change the configuration.
 Download the app using the command given below:

 Once you have downloaded the project, unzip it, and add your Contentstack API Key, Delivery Token, and Environment to the project during the SDK initialization step.
 (Learn how to find your Stack's API Key and Delivery Token.
 Read more about Environments.)